Veterinarian with dog

 • giving a dog medication intended for humans.

-Diagnosis of Meloxicam Poisoning in Dogs
+Diagnosis of Poisoning in Dogs

 Treatment of Meloxicam Poisoning in Dogs

 Vomiting may be induced a few hours after exposure.
 Activated charcoal may be given to reduce absorption in the gastrointestinal tract.
 This dose may be repeated in 6-8 hours to avoid recirculation from the liver.
-Cathartic medication can help induce bowel movements and excrete the toxins faster.
+Cathartic medication can help induce bowel movements and excrete toxins faster.

-Recovery of Meloxicam Poisoning in Dogs
+Recovery of Poisoning in Dogs

 Storage

 This drug does not require special storage conditions.
-It is enough to keep it at a controlled room temperature, 68-77 F (20-25 C) away from direct sunlight.
+It is enough to keep it at a controlled room temperature, 68-77 F (20-25 C), away from direct sunlight.

-Brief exposure to temperatures up to 104 F (40 C) may be tolerated provided the mean kinetic temperature does not exceed 77 F (25 C); however, such exposure should be minimized.
+Brief exposure to temperatures up to 104 F (40 C) may be tolerated, provided the mean kinetic temperature does not exceed 77 F (25 C); however, such exposure should be minimized.

 Not for use in humans.
 Keep this and all medications out of reach of children and animals.
 For oral use in dogs only.